grafi-tt/sayhisort/README.md

 Its overhead heavily depends on input data.
 If the data has unique keys slightly less that 2√N, it performs worst.

 It's hard to eliminate the bottleneck with no pre-allocated buffer, so marginal performance drop is observed.
-While Sayhisort's performance is still not bad, it isn't the fastest on the `RandomSqrtKey` benchmark.
+While Sayhisort's performance is still not bad, it isn't the fastest on `RandomSqrtKey` benchmark.

 ### Sorting blocks